This BLOG On How To Improve Credit Scores To Qualify For FHA Loans Was UPDATED On December 13th, 2018

 What should I do if my credit scores are low?

 Mortgage Applicants with low credit scores should do the try to Improve Credit Scores To Qualify For FHA Loans.
 Although mortgage applicants will qualify for FHA Loans with 580 FICO, the chances are that mortgage rates will be higher than if the borrower had higher than 620 FICO.

 - The mortgage process starts when a mortgage applicant completes the official mortgage loan application (1003)

-- If borrower credit scores are 615 FICO and loan officer feels that it can boosted to 620 FICO or higher by paying down credit cards, the LO will give that option.
+- If borrower credit scores are 615 FICO and loan officer feels that it can be boosted to 620 FICO or higher by paying down credit cards, the LO will give that option

-- it might be wise to wait to purchase a home until borrower can increase credit scores.
+- it might be wise to wait to purchase a home until the borrower can increase credit scores

-- For those of you who have credit scores at a borderline level like the 615 FICO score we used with the above example and are in a rush to purchase and close on their home, they might just have to settle with the higher mortgage rates and less favorable mortgage terms and refinance later after they close on their home and credit improves.
+- For those of you who have credit scores at a borderline level like the 615 FICO score we used with the above example and are in a rush to purchase and close on their home, they might just have to settle with the higher mortgage rates and less favorable mortgage terms:

-Mortgage Applicants who need to qualify with a lender with no overlays, please contact The Gustan Cho Team at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Mortgage Applicants who need to qualify with a lender with no overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, and weekends.

 Related> Why Do Lenders Have Different Requirement On Credit Scores?